 It’s so narrow that cars don’t often drive on it, making it perfect for a stroll.
 Located near Piazza Santa Maria, it offers a glimpse into the past.

-Top 2 Art Gallery and Museum
+2 Art Galleries and Museums

 1. Corsini Gallery